AndyWright360/Milestone-Project-1/README.md

 </details>

 - The layout will alter in response to the device screen width to better display the content for the user.
+- Responsive design was something that I was very mindful of when planning the layout of each section across device sizes.

 #### **Images**